 The past few years have seen an increase in the amount of businesses embracing and moving towards a remote workforce, but the current impact of COVID-19 has sped up the process, moving most or all employees across industries to work remotely in the span of a few days.
 The need to implement a remote working environment has also led to a surge in reliance on technology that has been around for a long time, but has only recently gained popularity: VDI (virtual desktop infrastructure).

 What is Virtual Desktop Infrastructure (VDI)?

-Definition: VDI is technology that uses virtual machines to provide and manage virtual desktop and is made up of three primary components: a virtualization platform, a connection broker, and a profile management solution.
+Definition: VDI is a technology that uses virtual machines to provide and manage virtual desktops and is made up of three primary components: a virtualization platform, a connection broker, and a profile management solution.

 - A virtualization platform consisting of computing hardware and a hypervisor

 - A connection broker that connects users to virtual desktops

 - A profile management solution that allows users to have their unique information persist in a virtual desktop environment.

 Ideal for mobile or remote workstations, VDI provides significant benefits to user desktop management, offering increased security, bring-your-own-device (BYOD) flexibility, and better image management.

 Despite the increasing demand for VDI technology, it hasn’t always had a great track record, as many organizations found it too costly and complex to implement and use.
 Previous issues included external bandwidth problems for a large number of users, difficulties ensuring networks are secure, and navigating the constant changes to Windows virtual machine licensing.